eljojo/faircamp-fork/manual/reference/03 Artists.md

 Artists are automatically created by faircamp when they are encountered in audio file metadata (e.g. the artist "Alice" will be created if any ID3 tag says a track is by "Alice").
-To add further information to an artist, you need to explicitly define the artist.
+To add further information to an artist, you need to explicitly define the artist, which can be done in two ways:

+For one, you can use the `artist` field inside a `catalog.eno` or `release.eno` manifest, which is primarily intended as a shortcut with limited options, especially to link external artists to their own pages.
+See the manual pages for catalog and releases for more info on that.

-To define an artist, create a directory for it anywhere in your catalog, create a (plain text) file with the name `artist.eno` inside it and specify at least the `name` field, so your artist can be associated with its tracks in your catalog.
+On the other hand, to specify a full-featured artist with its own page on the faircamp site, create a directory for it anywhere in your catalog, create a (plain text) file with the name `artist.eno` inside it and specify at least the `name` field, so your artist can be associated with its tracks in your catalog.

 Here is an example `artist.eno` file, below it the fields are explained one-by-one.